-How do I know that I qualify for the O-1?
+- How do I know that I qualify for the O-1?

-How do I know I’m going to get potentially approved for the visa?
+- How do I know I’m going to get potentially approved for the visa?

 The next step is to meet with an experienced attorney who really really understands the arts, the nature of the industry that you’re working in, and of course, the law.

 At Yao Law Group, we divide the visa requirements into 2 categories:

 Examples of technical requirements are:

-- Immigration forms: the information on the forms is critical for proper processing at the Service Center.
+The information on the forms is critical for proper processing at the Service Center.

-- Advisory Opinion: this is a technical letter from either a labor union or a management organization, that is a requirement for the petition.
+This is a technical letter from either a labor union or a management organization, that is a requirement for the petition.
 However, there are certain professions where there’s no labor union.
 So for example, for models, there is no labor union for models, there’s not a technical body that governs models or fashion designers, so a Peer Letter would be an appropriate replacement.

 Examples of Merits Based requirements are:

-A lot of the time, sometimes clients will secure press that really focus on their academic achievement.
+A lot of the time, sometimes clients will secure press that really focuses on their academic achievement.
 But the discussion of academic achievements in the press is not something that is necessary for the O-1.
 In fact, a degree for the O-1 visa is not a requirement.

 Now, this is a very complicated decision because it is usually based on how you see yourself navigating your future career in the next three years and the work opportunities that you have.
 If you file with an agent-petitioner, then you have the ability to file with a legal minimum of two contracts.

 Your portfolio is basically an ensemble of curated documents created by me, which includes information to demonstrate your creative process.

-2 Additional Criteria:
+2.)
+Additional Criteria:

-However, they are a bit more difficult to prove for traditional creativel professions, such as singer, actors, dancers, and more.
+However, they are a bit more difficult to prove for traditional creative professions, such as singers, actors, dancers, and more.
 Commercial success can sometimes more easily be argued for models, art directors, creative directors, and commercial success.
-For example, being on the cover of a magazine can be argued as commercial success.
+For example, being on the cover of a magazine can be argued as a commercial success.